 One part of the stall where cooking takes place.
 Each pot of rice is individually prepared and cooked by 2 ladies.
 The ordering is taken care of by this pretty maiden.

 The soups are prepared and cooked at the second stall, where the stainless steel steamers are.
-The dirty claypots are cleaned and washed at this junction.
+The dirty claypots are cleaned and washed separately from the cooking site.

 $15 potion for 5-6 persons.
 Ingredients include chicken, pork and liver sausages, mushroom and green vegetables.
 No salted fish as DH is afraid of bones.